mupq/pqm3/README.md

 The flag should turn on profiling functionality in the library.
 The `*_hashing` tests then use this profiled library instead of the normal one.

+## License
+Different parts of **pqm3** have different licenses.
+Each subdirectory containing implementations contains a LICENSE file stating under what license that specific implementation is released.
+The files in common contain licensing information at the top of the file (and are currently either public domain or MIT).
+All other code in this repository is released under the conditions of [CC0](https://creativecommons.org/publicdomain/zero/1.0/).